104 Best Things to Do in Seattle (The Ultimate List!)

 You can try hundreds of different unique foods at the market that represent countries from all around the world.
 You can find French pastries, Russian piroshkis, Persian kebobs, Thai curries, Taiwanese hombows, Turkish baklava, Japanese bento, English crumpets, and much, much more.

-Our guide to Pike Place Market is one of our most popular posts.
-Check it out here!
+Our guide to Pike Place Market is one of our most popular posts!

 3. Gum Wall